valdivj/jetson-nano-yolov2-darkflow/README.md

 4. Change the I.P. address in the 'yolov2_PLC.py' program to the address of youre CLX 5000 processor.

+5.$ python yolov2_PLC.py

-5. There is no comms checking in this program so if you run this and it hangs up make sure you can ping the CLX5000 processor.
+6. There is no comms checking in this program so if you run this and it hangs up make sure you can ping the CLX5000 processor.